What Are Job Skills and Why Do They Matter?

 The right combination of skills could be the key to landing your next job.

-[Featured Image] Three coworkers are assessing papers and a computer screen.
+[Featured Image] Three coworkers are using their job skills to collaborate as they assess papers and look at a computer screen.

 Job skills are the various abilities you use to complete your work—from workplace skills like time management to technical skills like programming.